habbes/cs-fundamentals-revision/analysis.md

 ### Understanding O(1)

-In terms of space complexity, this usually means the algorithm computes a fixed or constant amount of operations regardless of the input size.
+In terms of time complexity, this usually means the algorithm executes a fixed or constant amount of operations regardless of the input size.
 Executing a constant number of primitive operations is O(1).
-Executing a loop with a fixed number of iterations is O(1).
+Executing a loop with a fixed number of iterations is also O(1).

+In terms of space complexity, this means the algorithm a constant amount of extra space regardless of the input size.
+Most primitive data types like ints, bytes, chars have a fixed size (fixed number of bits) regardless of their value they hold (e.g. a 32-bit integer takes up the same amount of space whether it stores the value 0 or 1000000).
+Create fixed number of variables of such data types has O(1) space complexity.
+Data structures like strings or arrays which contain multiple elements occupy space depending on the number of items they hold.
+If your algorithm allocates an array or string whose size is fixed regardless of the input size, then this is also O(1).
+When you call a function, space is automatically allocated for it on the process's call stack (the stack frame contains local variables and other data).
+When the function returns, that stack frame is automatically de-allocated from the call stack.
+So if you're calling a function inside of a loop with n iterations, that will still cause O(1) space because in each iteration the function will be pushed, then popped from the stack.
+So the stack doesn't keep growing.
+But if it's a recursive function that calls itself before it returns, then the stack will keep grown and this would not be O(1).

+### Understanding O(log n)

+A logarithmic functions grows very slowly in time when the input size grows.